Ai Coding Tools

 1. GitHub Copilot

-What it does: GitHub Copilot uses AI to suggest whole lines or blocks of code as you type.
+What it does: GitHub Copilot uses AI to suggest entire lines of code or entire functions based on your comments and the code you've written.

-Our take: We use Copilot extensively for quick prototyping, but we always review suggestions critically.
+Our take: We use GitHub Copilot for rapid prototyping.
+However, we always review its suggestions to ensure security and relevance.

 2. Tabnine

-Pricing: Free tier available; Pro version at $12/mo.
+Pricing: Free tier available; Pro version costs $12/month.

 3. Replit Ghostwriter